tursilion/tf3/readme.txt

 		- N FOR NEXT SONG
 		- P FOR PREVIOUS SONG (previous song can go back to title, but does not change the screen!!)
 		- SPACE TO PAUSE
-	- when song ends, advance to the next song (or restart if finished)
+	- when song ends, advance to the next song (or restart if finished) (DO NOT ADVANCE IF TEXT IS STILL DRAWING)
 	- when Cerberus is reached, erase the sun and replace with the orn base map - it should fit entirely in bank 2 so can replace chars
 		- no need to redraw the sun if go back or loops